 Interview with Bill Sibold

-Bill Sibold is the Executive Vice President and Head of Sanofi Genzyme.
-We spoke to him about his passion for the pharmaceutical industry, the changing face of pharma, and what approach is needed to increase the scope and pace of medicine in the future.
+Bill Sibold is the Executive Vice President and Global Head, Speciality Care, Sanofi Genzyme.
+GOLD spoke to him about his passion for the pharmaceutical industry, the changing face of pharma, and what approach is needed to increase the scope and pace of medicine in the future

 When you were a student studying molecular biophysics and biochemistry, what excited you about the medical landscape and what impact did you hope to have on it?

 I studied molecular biophysics and biochemistry as part of a pre-med focus.
 I loved the idea of having an impact on people and treating people, but after long consideration and discussions with friends who said if you’re not 100% convinced to go to medical school, don’t do it – I wasn’t 100% convinced.
 But I still had this interest in medicine, science, and business, so the pharmaceutical industry was a perfect fit.
 Now, I am coming up to my 30th anniversary in the industry and, for me, it has been a great way to help more people than I ever could have as an individual physician.
 Our industry can save and transform lives on a global scale; that is what attracted me to it and that is what has kept me in it.

 This pandemic has been an accelerator: a so-called shock to the system

 The pharmaceutical industry was thrust onto the global stage by COVID-19.
 How has its work over the past year impacted public perceptions of the industry?